project-trans/transfeminine-science/README.md

 For better experience and less workload for translation, the Translators would carefully pick up a subset of original articles to translate, and to further enhance the information on MtF.wiki.
 As such, this site can be considered as a reference or a pilot discussion for the subject of medications on MtF.wiki.\
 The original articles can be revised by their Authors *at any time*; also, the Translators may have little spare time or concentration on tracking such changes.
 Hence, **the interval of full revision** on translations has been determined to about **3 - 12 months**.
 The Translators would apologize for any inconvinience caused by out-dated contents.

+> Another language: Traditional Chinese is also provided.
+Note that this was converted using an automatic script, and may not comply with language conventions in Hong Kong, Macau or Taiwan.

 ## Thank you

 The Translators would thank [Aly][aly], the maintainer and one of the authors of *Transfeminine Science*, for her permission on this project.\
-Also, the Translators would thank contributors from the previous translating project [tfsci-sc/articles][origin-cn]; without their previous fantastic work, this project might not be ever established.
+Also, the Translators would thank contributors from the previous translating project [tfsci-sc/articles][origin-cn]; without their previous fantastic work, this project might have yet be ever established.

 The archive site is built with [Hugo][hugo], and deployed onto [Cloudflare Pages][site-url].

 ## Contact

-For any recommendations or erratum on this site or translations, please send an e-mail to <tfsci@mtf.wiki>; however, for any discussion on ideas from the articles, please contact directly to their corresponding Authors.\
+For any advice or erratum on this site or translations, or new translation for other articles, please send an e-mail to <tfsci@mtf.wiki>; however, for any discussion on ideas from the articles, please contact to their corresponding Authors instead.\
 Pull requests are welcomed as well.

+New translations should comply with the [Guidelines][guideline].

 ## Licenses

 All of the translations on this site comply under the [License][license] from *Transfeminine Science*.\
-The design and other supplements of this site are copyrights of MtF.wiki.
+The design and other supplements of this site are copyrights of MtF.wiki, and are licensed under the [Creative Commons Attribution-ShareAlike 4.0][license2] license.

 [wiki]: https://mtf.wiki
 [origin]: https://transfemscience.org